On the harmonic continuation of the Riemann xi function: Introduction and main result

 to self-dual principal automorphic $L$-functions, and then taking the Laplace transform.
 Here, as usual, $\Xi(x)=\xi(\frac{1}{2}+ix)$ and $\psi(x)=\sum_{n=1}e^{-\pi n^2x}.$ In the special case of the Riemann xi-function, this was offered in [9] as the following corollary.
 Let $\Gamma(s,x)$ denote the incomplete gamma function over the interval $(x,\infty).$ \begin{corollary} ([9, Corollary 1.2]) \it When $\Re(s)>1,$ the Riemann $\xi$-function satisfies the integral equation,

 \end{corollary} Many papers have utilized Fourier integrals of this type to obtain interesting identities and applications [1, 2, 3, 6, 7, 8, 10].
 The purpose of this paper is to generalize [9, Corollary 1.2] to obtain the harmonic continuation that solves the $n$-dimensional Dirichlet problem.
 In this way we offer a general result which isn't captured in [9, Theorem 3.1].
 We also offer a new expansion of the harmonic continuation of the Riemann xi-function by appealing to the work of R.J.
 Duffin [4], which will be presented in the last section.
 To state our main result we will need to define a kernel.
-From [5, pg.93, eq.(2.1.13)],
+From [5, pg.93, eq.(2.1.13)], given a vector $\mathbf{x}=(x_1,x_2,\cdots, x_l)$ from $\mathbb{R}_{+}^{n},$ we define

-\begin{theorem} Let $g(x)=\prod_{l=1}^{n}\frac{\Xi(x_l)}{x_l^2+\frac{1}{4}}$ and set $K_y(x)=y^{-n}K(y^{-1}x).$ Then function (convolution) $u(x,y)=(g*K_y)(x)$, solves the Dirichlet problem
+\begin{theorem} Let $g(\mathbf{x})=\prod_{l=1}^{n}\frac{\Xi(x_l)}{x_l^2+\frac{1}{4}}$ and set $K_y(\mathbf{x})=y^{-n}K(y^{-1}\mathbf{x}).$ Then function (convolution) $u(\mathbf{x},y)=(g*K_y)(\mathbf{x})$, solves the Dirichlet problem

 Furthermore, we have

 \end{theorem} We note that the case $n=1$ reduces to a special case of Theorem 1.1 and contains [9, Corollary 1.2], being that $u(0,y)=(g*K_y)(0)$ essentially becomes the Laplace transform of (1.1).